soilwise-he/SoilWise-documentation/tech/docs/index.md

   - **(Descriptive) metadata:**  Summary information describing digital objects such as datasets and knowledge resources.
   - **Metadata record:** An entry in e.g. a catalogue or abstracting and indexing service with summary information about a digital object.
-  - **Metadata source:** A provider of metadata.
+  - **Metadata source/provider :** A provider of metadata.
   - **Metadata repository:** A type of centrally located or distributed storage of metadata records.
   - **Persistent identifier:** A long-lasting reference to a digital object.
-  - **Metadata catalogue:** A collection of metadata records that have a consistent structure and are organised according to systematic rules.
+  - **(Metadata) Catalogue:** A collection of metadata records that have a consistent structure and are organised according to systematic rules.
   - **Abstracting and indexing service:** A service, e.g. a search engine, that abstracts and indexes digital objects or metadata records, and provides matching and ranking functionality in support of information retrieval.
   - **Information retrieval (IR):** The task of identifying and retrieving information system resources (e.g. digital objects or metadata records) that are relevant to a search query.
 It includes searching for the information in a document, searching for the documents themselves, as well as searching for metadata describing the documents.